 Bernhard Nagiller – Managing Partner

 Since 2016, Bernhard Nagiller is partner and co-owner of Public Interest.
 He is deemed one of the most accomplished and savvy communication experts in Austria.
-He has particular expertise media relations, crisis communications, market positioning strategies and public affairs management.
-Together with Gregor Schönstein, he has contributed decisively to the exceptional growth and success of Public Interest over the last years.
+His particular field of expertise lies in the areas of media relations, crisis communication and positioning.
+Through his vast networking and strategic problem-solving expertise he helps his clients to better and faster achieve their respective goals.

-Previously he worked at global industrial corporation RHI in various function, among others as head of strategic project management and assistant to the CEO.
-Nagiller, who holds a university degree in Business Administration, started his career at 23 years at an international management consultancy.
+Previously, Bernhard Nagiller was head of communications & strategy and authorized officer (p.pa) at the Austrian National Industry Holding (ÖIAG, today ÖBIB).
+During that time, he was able to weave a close network with other publicly owned holding companies in Europe.
+Before that, he worked at the globaly engaged industrial corporation RHI in various function, among others as head of strategic project management and executive assistant to the CEO.
+Bernhard Nagiller, who holds a university degree in Business Administration, started his career at 23 years at an international management consultancy.

 Christian Domany – Senior Advisor